grabbou/ai-agent-framework/README.md

   parameters: z.object({
     /** your Zod schema goes here */
   }),
-  execute: async (params, context) => {
+  execute: async (parameters, context) => {
     /** your implementation goes here */
   },
 })
 ```

 Tools will use the same provider as the agent that triggered them.
-Additionally, you can access `context` object, which gives you accces to the provider, as well as current message history.
+Additionally, you can access the `context` object, which gives you access to the provider, as well as current message history.

 ### Using Tools